 Each campaign has various SEO-friendly and customizable templates that you can edit using the drag-and-drop popup builder.
 For instance, you can add countdown timers, custom messaging, social sharing, and more.

-In addition, OptinMonster integrates easily with various email marketing services and autoresponders, such as Mailchimp, AWeber, Constant Contact, HubSpot, and more.
-And with the WordPress popup plugin, you can use OptinMonster with the WordPress CRM and page builders like Elementor and SeedProd.
+In addition, OptinMonster integrates with various email marketing services and autoresponders, such as Mailchimp, AWeber, Constant Contact, HubSpot, and more.

-You can learn more about this powerful tool in our detailed OptinMonster review.
+You can learn more about this powerful WordPress popup plugin in our detailed OptinMonster review.

 Step 1.
 Sign Up for OptinMonster